MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 #### Update Test 1 (Track 1)

 The SaaS components of Commerce are not currently supported on Tier 1 environments (Dev/Test environments).
-At the moment each Tier 1 environment will have a copy of Retail Server running locally, and the deployment of both Microsoft code for Retail Server and retail customizations will be done through the legacy system of Application Binary package and Retail Deployable Package against the IaaS instance.
+Each Tier 1 environment has a copy of Retail Server running locally, and the deployment of both Microsoft code for Retail Server and retail customizations will be done through the legacy system of Application Binary package and Retail Deployable Package against the IaaS instance.

 ##### Update UAT (Track 1)

 UAT is running CSU corresponding to release 10.0.7 with the same version of your Retail extension as production

 1. Go through the update workflow under Commerce Scale Unit – selecting the "9.21 (10.0.11)" version as the target.
 2. Complete user acceptance testing and sign-off.
-3. If regressions are encountered, refer to [Error situations](#error-situations) described in phase 1.
+3. If regressions are encountered, see [Error situations](#error-situations) in this topic.

 ##### Update Prod (Track 1)